Keysight/infragraph/docs/src/schema.md

 * devices are composable using connections
 * connections dictate the depth of the graph
 * infrastructure and device connections dictate the shape of the graph
-* due to the possible scale of AI/HPC deployments, infrastructure needs to be scalable without duplicating content
+* infrastructure needs to be scalable without duplicating content

 ### OpenapiArt
 This repository makes use of [OpenAPIArt](https://github.com/open-traffic-generator/openapiart) to do the following:

 * create declarative intent based Models and APIs
 * auto-generate the following artifacts:
+    * openapi schema
+    * protobuf schema
-        * [Redocly documentation](openapi.html) of APIs and Models
+    * [Redocly documentation](https://) of APIs and Models
     * `Python/Go SDKs` that allow for creating `fluent` client/server code over `REST/Protobuf` transports